WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 Some blocks have been made specifically for block-based themes.
 For example, you'll most likely use the **Site Title** block in your site's header while your **single** block template will most likely include a **Post Title** and a **Post Content** block.

 As we're still early in the process, the number of blocks specifically dedicated to these block templates is relatively small but more will be added as we move forward with the project.
+As of Gutenberg 8.5, the following blocks are currently available:

+- Site Title
+- Template Part
+- Query
+- Query Loop
+- Query Pagination
+- Post Title
+- Post Content
+- Post Author
+- Post Comments
+- Post CommentsCount
+- Post CommentsForm
+- Post Date
+- Post Excerpt
+- Post Featured Image
+- Post Tags

 ## Styling